|

 to both old white men, young white men - any kind of white, and, any

-Black overseer or then Black opportunist who felt the urge - is it any
+Black overseer or then Black opportunists who felt the urge - is it any

 wonder, so many, brainwashed into believing they were responsible for